davidjt7/davidjt7/README.md

 <br />

 ### I'm David Thomas
-- A Software Engineer working at Experion Technologies.
 - I build and deploy MERN stack web apps professionally.
 - I'm always looking for opportunities to learn and contribute.